Our Impact

 Leadership Team Focus:

-The work of a non-profit is always to build the capacity to implement the mission.
+The work of a nonprofit is always to build the capacity to implement the mission.
 Sister Cities Project is at a point in our evolution where we will need financial partners to invest in our impact work.
 We are in active conversations about this for our impact areas with both corporate sponsors, banks and foundations.
 The funding will enable us to grow and sustain the infrastructure that is designed to fuel momentum in economic equity for black people and to cultivate relationships between residents of our Sister City partnerships.